Mithila Student Union

 Mithila Student Union (MSU) (Maithili : मिथिला स्टूडेंट यूनियन) is a non-political student organisation whose sole purpose is the development of Mithila and Maithils living in India.
 It is one of the largest student organisations in Bihar.
 It is a registered organization under the provisions of the Societies Registration Act, 1860 under the Indian constitution.
 Anup Maithil is the founder president of Mithila Student Union.

+They mostly keep Mithila Art Boarded Maroon Gamchha on their Sholder which is the Symbol of Passion, Love, Bravery and Courage.

 History

 The organization was established in 2015 to improve the education system, employment, migration issues, literacy, condition of health facilities, and scarcity of small-scale industries in the Mithila region.